evelyndeathtrap/Universal-Mobile-Interface/README.md

-I magnetroned my smartphone  for one second amplifying emissions, it now is a universal communicator, given preexisting
+I magnetroned my smartphone  for one second amplifying emissions, it now is a universal communicator, given preexisting. it did terminal text to device audio emissions of any device.
+I can just do it with my mind now.